stvnjacobs/historical_finance_data/readme.md

 ## Taking it further

--  more command line arguments for refining output (interval, dividends, etc.)
+-  Add more command line arguments for refining output:
+	- [x] Intervals & Dividends
+	- [ ] Date ranges and deltas
--  outputting chart in svg and image formats
+-  Option to create chart